nevinkopp/irobot_create_2_control/README.md

-irobot_create_2_control is a rust crate that you can use to control your create 2 robot.
+irobot_create_2_control is a rust crate that you can use to control your create 2 robot with a gamepad.
+It uses gilrs and the iRobot Create 2 Open Interface (OI) for Roomba 600 series robots.